alob-mtc/runnerq/README.md

 **Error Types:**
 - `ActivityError::Retry(message)` - Will be retried with exponential backoff
-- `ActivityError::NonRetry(message)` - Will not be retried, goes to dead letter queue
+- `ActivityError::NonRetry(message)` - Will not be retried
 - Any error implementing `Into<ActivityError>` can be used with `?`

 ### Dead Letter Callback

-When an activity exhausts all retries or encounters a non-retryable error, it moves to the dead letter queue.
+When an activity exhausts all retries, it moves to the dead letter queue.
 You can handle this event by implementing the optional `on_dead_letter` callback:

 ```rust
 use runner_q::{ActivityHandler, ActivityContext, ActivityHandlerResult};